juga0/torguts/this-not-that.md

 Don't use memcmp.
 Use {tor,fast}_{memeq,memneq,memcmp}.

 Don't use assert.
 Use tor_assert or tor_assert_nonfatal or BUG.
+Prefer nonfatal assertions or BUG()s.

 Don't use sprintf or snprintf.
 Use tor_asprintf or tor_snprintf.